wrjodjana/obsidian-vault/noshbox.md

 - metrics user growth graph not possible to be prompt engineered dont know why
 - revenue generated money is overflowing
 - personal info page goes to mystery box
+- notifications number on top right side of the page
 -